Penn Presbyterian Medical Center - Philadelphia Pennsylvania

 Penn Presbyterian Medical Center - Philadelphia, PA

-Penn Presbyterian Medical Center is treatment center located at 3910 Powelton Avenue, 5th Floor in the 19104 zip code in Philadelphia, PA that offers medication assisted addiction treatment.
-It accepts adult women, people with co-occurring substance use and pain and people with co-occurring substance use and mental disorders into its treatment service.
-Penn Presbyterian Medical Center provides buprenorphine detox, suboxone prescription and buprenorphine maintenance to adults and young adults.
-Some of the treatment approaches used by Penn Presbyterian Medical Center consist of trauma-related counseling, cognitive behavioral therapy and brief intervention.
-Penn Presbyterian Medical Center also provides detox services and offers opioid detox.
+Penn Presbyterian Medical Center is treatment center located at 3910 Powelton Avenue, 5th Floor in the 19104 zip code in Philadelphia, PA that offers medication-assisted substance use treatment.
+It accepts adult men, people with trauma and adult women into its treatment program.
+Penn Presbyterian Medical Center provides buprenorphine maintenance, suboxone prescription and buprenorphine detox to adults and young adults.
+Some of the treatment approaches used by Penn Presbyterian Medical Center consist of relapse prevention, cognitive behavioral therapy and contingency management/motivational incentives.
+Penn Presbyterian Medical Center also offers detox programs and offers opioid detox.

 Address: 3910 Powelton Avenue, 5th Floor, Philadelphia, PA 19104